kach/memo/README.md

 2. For background on Bayesian models of theory of mind, we recommend consulting chapter 14 of _Bayesian Models of Cognition_ as a reference.
 You can read the published version [here](https://mitpress.ublish.com/ebook/bayesian-models-of-cognition-reverse-engineering-the-mind-preview/12799/341) and a PDF preprint [here](https://www.tomerullman.org/papers/BBB_chapter14.pdf).
 3. Dae Houlihan (Dartmouth University) is teaching a winter '25 [course](https://comosoco.daeh.info) on computational models of social cognition using memo.

+## The memo community

+Here are some ways to engage with the memo community.

+1. For updates on memo's development, we _strongly_ encourage you to subscribe to our low-traffic monthly announcements mailing list [here](https://lists.csail.mit.edu/mailman/listinfo/memo-lang).
+2. To ask questions about memo, and to get help from other memo users, use [Github Discussions](https://github.com/kach/memo/discussions).
+Note that you will need a Github account to participate.
-Finally, for live support, we host memOH (**memo office hours**) every Tuesday at 2pm ET.
+3. For live support, we host memOH (**memo office hours**) every Tuesday at 2pm ET.
 Email Kartik for the zoom link!

 ## The memo on memo